Nonreciprocal buckling makes active filaments polyfunctional

 Active filaments are a workhorse for propulsion and actuation across biology, soft robotics and mechanical metamaterials.
 However, artificial active rods suffer from limited robustness and adaptivity because they rely on external control, or are tethered to a substrate.
 Here we bypass these constraints by demonstrating that non-reciprocal interactions lead to large-scale unidirectional dynamics in free-standing slender structures.
 By coupling the bending modes of a buckled beam anti-symmetrically, we transform the multistable dynamics of elastic snap-through into persistent cycles of shape change.
 In contrast to the critical point underpinning beam buckling, this transition to self-snapping is mediated by a critical exceptional point, at which bending modes simultaneously become unstable and degenerate.
 Upon environmental perturbation, our active filaments exploit self-snapping for a range of functionality including crawling, digging and walking.
 Our work advances critical exceptional physics as a guiding principle for programming instabilities into functional active materials.

-Take a ticket and compress it between two of your fingers.
-It will spontaneously lose its stability and buckle left or right.
+Take a paper ticket and compress it between two of your fingers.
+It will spontaneously lose its stability and buckle one way or the other.
 Now try to push the buckled state inwards with your other hand.
 It will first resist, but then suddenly snap to the other side.
-Such buckling and snapping is a quintessential example of a critical bifurcation and has many uses: from carnivorous plants and beetles~\cite{ wangInsectscaleJumpingRobots2023, forterreHowVenusFlytrap2005} to MEMS~\cite{brennerOptimalDesignBistable2003}, soft robots~\cite{xiEmergentBehaviorsBucklingdriven2024} and mechanical metamaterials~\cite{dengNonlinearWavesFlexible2021,dykstraBucklingMetamaterialsExtreme2023,siefertBioinspiredPneumaticShapemorphing2019, dudekShapemorphingMetamaterials2025}, buckling endows slender objects with sensitivity to environmental perturbations, multistable response and the capacity for large-scale shape morphing.
-Buckling and snapping are usually a single affair---they only happen if you push the beam.
+Such buckling and snapping is a quintessential example of a critical bifurcation and has many uses: from carnivorous plants and beetles~\cite{ wangInsectscaleJumpingRobots2023, forterreHowVenusFlytrap2005} to micro-electromechanical systems~\cite{brennerOptimalDesignBistable2003}, soft robots~\cite{xiEmergentBehaviorsBucklingdriven2024} and mechanical metamaterials~\cite{dengNonlinearWavesFlexible2021,dykstraBucklingMetamaterialsExtreme2023,siefertBioinspiredPneumaticShapemorphing2019, dudekShapemorphingMetamaterials2025}, buckling endows slender objects with sensitivity to environmental perturbations, multistable response and the capacity for large-scale shape morphing.
+Buckling and snapping typically occur once---they only happen if you push the beam.
 If instead one wishes to obtain persistent oscillations to e.g., perform work via cyclic shape changes, then one would need to constantly energize the beam from within.

 Such design principles are evolved and exploited in living systems such as flagella, worms, and snakes~\cite{cammannFormFunctionBiological2025a,huMechanicsSlitheringLocomotion2009, guoLimblessUndulatoryPropulsion2008,patilUltrafastReversibleSelfassembly2023,cassReactiondiffusionBasisAnimated2023}.
 They all consume energy, spontaneously compress and bend, and undergo autonomous cycles of shape changes which power swimming, pumping, crawling, and burrowing.
 Some of these biological filaments even combine activity with elastic buckling and snapping, which allows them to perform fast actions such as reorientation~\cite{wangMechanicalIntelligenceSimplifies2023, sonBacteriaCanExploit2013}.
 Surprisingly, the precise interplay between activity, buckling and snapping remains poorly understood.
 We lack model systems to precisely capture the dynamics in the vicinity of those bifurcations.